bm2-lab/iDMer/doc/iDMer_User_Manual.md

 ## denovo mode
-In `denovo` mode, iDMer predicted the VTPs based on virus genome information.
-User needs to provide virus genome information and candidate VTPs in fasta format.
-A config file is also required to indicate whether the candidate VTPs are reliance or restriction genes.
-Candidate EHFs reliance and restriction genes are also required.
-For examples:
+In `denovo` mode, (1) As for the test virus' VTPs, iDMer applies HVPPI to predict them based on the test virus genome information and the candidate VTPs that may interact with the test virus.
+The set of union VTPs from viruses that belongs to the same family of the test virus are taken as the candidate VTPs.
+A config file is also required to indicate whether the predicted VTPs are reliance or restriction genes; (2) As for the test virus' EHFs, the set of overlapping EHFs from viruses that belongs to the same family of the test virus are taken as the test virus' EHFs.
+Please classify the test virus' EHFs as reliance or restriction genes accroding to their functions described in KEGG and Reactome Pathway Database.
+Finally, run iDMer denovo mode as follows examples:

         cd /home/test
         python /home/main.py  denovo --help